Use Policy Controller metrics

 Configure metrics export

-In Anthos Config Management versions 1.12.0 and later, you can configure how Policy Controller exports its metrics.
+You can configure how Policy Controller exports its metrics.
 You can choose Prometheus, Cloud Monitoring, both, or neither when installing Policy Controller.
 By default, Policy Controller attempts to export metrics to both Prometheus and Cloud Monitoring.

 Export metrics to Cloud Monitoring